 Under the Master Trust Deed, each fund is established under an Establishment Deed setting out the details of the fund.
 Fifteen funds were established by an Establishment Deed originally dated 18 May 2021, which was then amended and replaced by a further deed dated 9 May 2023.
 Five more funds were established by an Establishment Deed dated 22 March 2024.
+On 25 October 2024 we closed and wound-up seven funds.
+So, as at the date of this document there are thirteen funds.

 Until the Tempo app was launched in August 2023, the initial funds were only being operated in a test environment and were not being managed to produce financial returns.
 This meant that under the FMCA, until the app was launched, the Forsyth Barr Funds were not a managed investment scheme and the funds were not yet in existence.
 From the launch date of the Tempo app, the manager began accepting contributions for investment purposes and began managing the assets of the funds to produce financial returns.
-That is the date from which the funds were "in existence" from for the purposes of the FMCA and, accordingly' the date from which fund returns will be measured.1
+That is the date from which the funds were "in existence" from for the purposes of the FMCA and, accordingly, the date from which fund returns will be measured.